 - 2012 - Andrew Luck, Robert Griffin III, Russell Wilson, Doug Martin, Trent Richardson, Alfred Morris

 The NHL did not enjoy the same success as other leagues with the Refractor phenomenon.
 This is because Topps stopped making hockey cards after the 2003-04 season.
 As a result, many of the top NHL players today do not have Refractor cards available.
 Panini recently announced it would release a Prizm Hockey subset in 2012-13 Rookie Anthology Hockey.
-Given the double rookie class that will be present in 2013-14 hockey products, it marks an ideal time for Refractor-like cards to make their appearance in the stand-alone 2013-14 Prizm Hockey.
+Given the double rookie class in 2013-14 hockey products, it was an ideal time for Refractor-like cards to make their appearance in the standalone 2013-14 Prizm Hockey.

 Key Hockey Rookie Refractors